Postgresql Loading data

 HAVING COUNT(*) > 1

-So to make idbase the primary we would have to delete the one of the duplicated trees.
+So to make idbase the primary we would have to delete the duplicates.

-Note a SERIAL primary does not have to be continuous.
-It can have gaps.
+Note: a SERIAL primary does not have to be sequential.

 So we have 2 options

-The second option requires to delete some records and also to create a sequence.
+The second option requires to 1) manually create a sequence, 2) delete some records.

-So the 1st option (create new primary key) is the easiest one since the sequence is created automatically when adding a primary key.
+The 1st option is the easiest one as create the sequence automatically

 alter table trees add COLUMN id SERIAL PRIMARY KEY;